unique holiday cottages in a sustainable country setting

 For the safety and convenience of all guests and staff we operate an absolutely strict No Smoking rule in all buildings and in all accommodation, with the exception of nominated smoking areas outside.

-All visitors to Manor Farm are deemed to recognise and accept the fact that Manor Farm is a working facility with machinery, animals and buldings that present all manner of hazard (trip, slip, fall etc).
+All visitors to Manor Farm are admitted on the explicit basis that they recognise and accept the fact that Manor Farm is a working facility with machinery, animals and buldings that present all manner of hazard (trip, slip, fall etc).
 The owners expressly rely upon visitors to take adequate personal responsibility for their own safety whilst on the premises and they rely upon those visitors with children and pets to supervise them appropriately in order to ensure their safety and the safety of others.

 The owners of Manor Farm shall not be liable for any loss or damage that occurs save where such loss or damage is due exclusively to the negligence of the owners or staff.